Table of Contents

 I saw the title and thought this had to be a beer blog, but it’s anything but.
 Blogger Doug Ford says he’s not a bartender and isn’t in the related industries.
 But he definitely enjoys fine drinks and isn’t too shabby at writing or photography either - both are wonderful!

 25. Barina Craft

 Barina Craft has some unique cocktail recipes, but one of the great parts of the website is its features on home bar ideas.
 They also sometimes show off some pretty cool looking equipment and other furnishings.
 And a nice section of jokes and cartoons focused on bars and drinking!

 This blog definitely is great when you’re serious about learning to set up and run your home bar.
 With cocktail recipes for 12 basic drinks - and many “non-basics”, as they put it, you’ll be off to a flying start in learning what you need to know.
 There are also tips on how to run the party whether you’re at home or on the road.

 For all newbies and clueless out there!
 Hope has not shipped for you.
 This blog was founded by someone who wanted to document her journey from being a clueless cook into an amazing blogger with more than a million Facebook fans!
 It’s easy to navigate in this blog since the drinks listed have been carefully curated and categorized and have amazing recipes for food that pair well with the cocktails.

 28. Cocktails Safe

-You can make out from the name cocktailsafe.
-It's a website that is dedicated to teach you about all the safety cocktail ingredients.
-Making cocktails can be a fun experience but since many of us experiment, we never know when something wrong may get mixed and create poisoning, that's where this blog comes into picture.
+You can make out the purpose of the website from the name of the website itself.
+It is dedicated to teaching you about all the safety cocktail ingredients.
+Making cocktails can be a fun experience but since many of us experiment, we never know when something wrong may get mixed and create poisoning, that's where this blog comes into the picture.
 If you love experimenting with your cocktails, this is the blog to follow.